ligato/docs/docs/user-guide/concepts.md

 endpoints:
   - "172.17.0.1:2379"
 ```
 The etcd config file is passed to the vpp-agent using the flag `--etcd-confg=<path>`.
 The file contains additional etcd-specific parameters such as dial timeout, certification and compaction.
-See the [guide to config files][list-of-supported] for more details.
+See the [config files section][list-of-supported] for more details.

-Note that if the config file is not provided, the connector plugin will not be started and no connection will be established.
-If the etcd server is not reachable, the vpp-agent may not start at all.
+Note that if the config file is not provided, the connector plugin will not be started and a connection will not be established.
+If the etcd server is not reachable, the vpp-agent may not start.
+[Here](../tutorials/04_kv-store.md#tutorial-etcd-troubleshooting) are several etcd troubleshooting tips.

 The recommended tool to manage etcd data is [`etcdctl`][etcdctl].